Saaifbanday/Docs-Test-Amplify/Writerside/topics/Cox-Fine-Gray.md

 Weights
 : Numeric variable for observation weights.
 Useful in situations where each record should not be counted as one observation.

-### Options
+## Options
-Model fitting statistics, parameter estimates, and hazard ratios are provided.
-Options available include the tied time method and model diagnostics.

-#### Tied Time Method:
+Tied Time Method
-Method of breaking tied observed times.
+: Method of breaking tied observed times.
 Efron is usually the better choice when there aren't many tied times.

-#### Model Diagnostics:
+Model Diagnostics
-If selected, an assessment of proportional hazards and functional form of covariates will be assessed, including relevant plots.
+: If selected, an assessment of proportional hazards and functional form of covariates will be assessed, including relevant plots.
 If there are stratification variables or non-numeric predictors, functional form plots will not be produced.
 The Null Model Martingale Residual Axis Minimum Value might need to be changed in order to see all Martingale residuals.

-#### Analysis of Deviance (Type II):
+Analysis of Deviance (Type II)
-If selected, whole variable tests (including multi-degree of freedom tests for multi-category covariates) will be provided.
+: If selected, whole variable tests (including multi-degree of freedom tests for multi-category covariates) will be provided.
 Wald tests are used.

 >Required R packages: survival, broom, survminer, car, dplyr
+>
+{style="note"}

+> The model is fit using the finegray and coxph functions in the survival package.
 >
 {style="note"}

 >Click the R Help button to get detailed R help about the coxph function.
 Go to Help-> R Function Help to get more information about the finegray function, which creates the needed dataset.